carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 When the list does not exist, the response will return an array of errors, with an item pointing out the status and the response code.

-## 500 Unhandled Error
+## 500 Internal Server Error

-> The returned model schema is the following:
+> 500 Internal Server Error

 ```json
 [[equipment:model:Model 7]]
 ```

+When there is an error processing the request, the response will return an array of errors, with an item pointing out the status and the response code.